-Abuse of Stimulants
+Abuse Of Stimulants

-Among the most highly addictive of all substances, stimulant abuse quickly leads to tolerance, which in turn leads to physical dependence and addiction.
+Among the most highly addictive of all substances, Stimulant abuse quickly leads to tolerance, which in turn leads to physical dependence and addiction.
 Users who try to quit often experience a very painful withdrawal process that manifests in many painful and terrifying symptoms that make it nearly impossible for many addicts to quit without professional supervision and assistance.

-Any use of illegal stimulants is considered abuse.
+Any use of illegal Stimulants is considered abuse.
 These drugs provide unnatural amounts of dopamine in the brain, making it hard for the brain to produce normal amounts after prolonged use of the drug.
 Each highly addictive drug leaves the user’s body craving for more, thus developing a tolerance with each use and increasing the dangerous risk of addiction.

 Stimulant Abuse Statistics

-In 2014, about 406,000 young adults aged 18 to 25 in 2014 abused stimulants.
+In 2014, about 406,000 young adults aged 18 to 25 in 2014 abused Stimulants.

-Hospital emergency room visits related to the use of methamphetamine rose from about 68,000 in 2007 to about 103,000 in 2011.
+Hospital emergency room visits related to the use of Methamphetamine rose from about 68,000 in 2007 to about 103,000 in 2011.

-About 169,000 adolescents aged 12 to 17 were current nonmedical users of stimulants in 2014, including about 45,000 current methamphetamine users.
+About 169,000 adolescents aged 12 to 17 were current nonmedical users of Stimulants in 2014, including about 45,000 current Methamphetamine users.

-Seeking Help for A Stimulant Addiction?
+Are You Seeking Help For A Stimulant Addiction?

 What are you struggling with?